niklaskks/api-docs/source/includes/_generating_content.md

 The checksum is calculated as hmac sha1 hexdigest.
 The key is your API token.
 The message is the post data.

+Please note that depending on the framework/language that is in use, the siganture header can also be X-MYAX-SIGNATURE.

 ### POST data

 You will receive POST data looking like this: